 This recipe is great when you have leftover ham to use up and for this reason I have not included instructions here on how to cook the ham!
 If you are starting with an uncooked ham, Google how long and what temperature you should cook it at so that when you start preparing this recipe you’ve got your ham cooked and ready to go.

-Can you freeze paleo scalloped potatoes and ham?
+Can you freeze these paleo scalloped potatoes?